ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 Developer Roadmap
 =================

-Before starting your development project, it is highly recommended that you take a few minutes to read through |princ|.
-Also, it's suggested that you make an Alpaca driver for a single ASCOM device type and a single instance of that device, using the sample Rotator driver as a guide.
+It's suggested that you make an Alpaca driver for a single ASCOM device type and a single instance of that device, using the sample Rotator driver as a guide.
 Before doing this, though, it's good to know how the moving parts fit together.
 This roadmap is written with that in mind.

 .. note::